16 Examples of Effective Employee Incentive Programs

 7. Suggestion incentive

-This one rewards engaging and proactive employees who suggest new methods or out-of-the-box techniques to solve work challenges.
+This one rewards engaging and proactive employees who suggest new methods or out of the box techniques to solve work challenges.
 Some companies are also more focused on the engagement part of the suggestions, as employees who feel valued have better morale and higher productivity levels.

 8. Tuition assistance